 For Stovetop-cooked Mashed Potatoes:

 - Put the quartered potatoes in a large saucepan.
-Cover with cold water, sprinkling in a teaspoon of kosher salt.
-Bring to a boil and simmer until the potatoes are tender when pierced with a fork, 20 to 35 minutes, depending on size.
+Cover with cold water, sprinkling in a teaspoon of salt.
+Bring to a boil and simmer until the potatoes are practically falling apart, 20 to 35 minutes, depending on size.

 - Season with the salt and plenty of freshly ground pepper.
-Garnish with sliced green onions.
+Taste, adding more salt if you think itโs needed.
+Serve warm garnished with sliced green onions.
 Serve immediately.

 Nutrition